Additional Search Options

-Select one or more actions
+Select one or more action dates

 You may restrict your search by selecting "office actions" (filed, advertised, registered or inactivated trademarks) within a specified date range.
-Enter the appropriate start and end dates if you are interested in a specific range and click on the button "Add date".
+Enter the appropriate start and end dates if you are interested in a specific range and click on the button "Add Date".
 If you do not wish to restrict your search by selecting an "action", select "all" from the drop-down menu.

 Adding more than one action date range

-You may add more than one office action date range to your search query by selecting specific dates for a new office action and clicking on the "Add date" button.
+You may add more than one office action date range to your search query by selecting specific dates for a new office action and clicking on the "Add Date" button.
 All date range selection will be displayed in a list below the section called "Dates added to search".